Upper Marshall Canyon

 • Rating: 7

 From the parking lot, follow the paved road (or the trail along side it), past the equestrian center, to a yellow gate.
-Here, head left (right is the return route from the middle loop).
+Here, head left (right is the return route).
 You climb up on the ridge above Marshall Canyon, staying right at a junction with another fire road.
 Shortly after, you can bypass a section of the dirt road by bearing right on a single-track that enters a thick forest and rejoins the main road.

-Soon after, you come to a picnic table.
+At about 1.1 miles, you come to a picnic table.
 The trail splits three ways.
-The far right single-track is your return route; the middle can be used as a short-cut to access the fire road farther up the hill, and the left is the continuation of the fire road, the route for this hike.
+The far right single-track an alternative return route; the middle can be used as a short-cut to access the fire road farther up the hill, and the left is the continuation of the fire road, the route for this hike.

 If the route described above seems a little complicated, keep in mind that your route will usually be whatever is the most obvious one.
 You also don’t have to follow this trip to the letter to enjoy the scenic variety of Marshall Canyon.